-Right now it's not especially easy to be a music-lover who likes spending time outdoors, but a personal speaker built to withstand the elements can help.
+Right now, being a music-lover who likes spending time outdoors isn't especially easy, but a personal speaker built to withstand the elements can help.
 If hiking is your thing, it's important to bring your waterproofs, and the sentiment extends to your portable speaker.
 You don't need to be a regular reader of this publication to know that generally speaking, electronics and water don't mix.

 Enter, then, waterproof speakers.
 Here, the two mix like gin and tonic.
 These little beauties are designed to withstand being dunked in the drink, so you can blast tunes in the pool – or indeed the pouring rain – without worrying about malfunctions.

 So what should you look for in a waterproof speaker?
 Naturally, sound quality is of prime importance; it doesn't matter how hardwearing the thing is if the sound proves wearing to your ears.
 But don't fret, the products you'll see below have all been thoroughly reviewed by the What Hi-Fi? team – and they all sound great for the money.

 A true waterproof rating should also be on your check list.
 That's not as obvious as it seems – some models are only splashproof, so make sure you check before you buy and think about how you're going to use it.
 One of the most common specifications is IPX7 – that means it's safe to immerse in water up to 1m deep for up to 30 minutes.
 Given that some of the waterproof models listed here will actually float rather than sink to the bottom of the pool anyway, that shouldn't be an issue.